syakirharis25/JavaScript/README.md

 JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 JavaScript is a prototype-based, multi-paradigm, single-threaded, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.

+JavaScript is a high-level, interpreted language that can easily be embedded with languages like HTML.
+It was developed by Netscape Communications Corporation, Mozilla Foundation, and ECMA International.
+Brendan Eich is known as the creator or designer of the JavaScript programming language.

 <a name="github"></a>
 ## GitHub notes